-The ideal applicant will have strong project management, administrative and communication skills as well as experience and understanding of housing in London, unions, and organising for change.
+The ideal applicant will have strong community organising and social justice skills and experience and an understanding of housing in London, unions, and how transformational change happens.
 You will need to be organised and able to work independently.
 The role is a good opportunity for someone looking for flexible work alongside a motivated community of activists and volunteers.

 The London Renters Union is a London-wide project to build a mass, member-led union that organises and builds solidarity between private renters across London in all their diversity, is financially and administratively independent from government, and has the power to win the change we need.
 For more information about the London Renters Union, please visit londonrentersunion.org.
 Deadline for applications is 3pm on December 10.

 Terms and conditions

-- The post is offered on a self-employed basis, for 6 months, with possibility of extension (subject to funding).
+- The post is offered on a self-employed basis for 12 months with possibility of extension or permanent appointment (subject to funding).

-- Your suggested ordinary working hours will be no more than 22.5 hours per week.
+- The suggested ordinary working hours will be no more than 22.5 hours per week.
 Due to the nature of the role, the Organiser will be expected to work a significant proportion of their weekly hours during evenings and weekends.
-You are not expected to record the hours you have worked but you will be required to send a weekly, written report to the SG about your activities.
-You will be expected to attend all Steering Group meetings, all relevant meetings of our pilot Newham branch and some key working group meetings.
-You are eligible to take Time Off In Lieu for any excess hours worked.
+The successful candidate will will be required to send a weekly, written report to the steering group about their activities and will be expected to attend all Steering Group meetings, all relevant meetings of our pilot Newham branch and some key working group and meetings.
+The Organiser will be eligible to take Time Off In Lieu for any excess hours worked.

-- You will need to be based in London, precise location to be negotiated – there is the possibility of working in Newspeak House, a community space near the top of Brick Lane, on Bethnal Green Road.
+- The Organiser will need to be based in London, precise location to be negotiated.
 We may be able to support working from home.
 The job will entail a significant amount of travel and meetings in Newham.

 How to apply

-To apply please send a CV and covering letter, referring to the Job Description and Person Specification below.
-The covering letter should be no more than two-sides of A4 and should demonstrate how your skills and experience meet the person specification.
-You should also mention your motivations for applying the role and what you could bring to it.
+To apply please send a CV and a covering letter that have been written with reference to the job description and person specification below.
+You should demonstrate how your skills and experience meet the person specification and describe your motivations for applying for the role and what you could bring to it.

-Shortlisted applicants will be invited to interview in the week beginning Monday 4 September.
-We will aim to make a decision by the end of that week.
+Shortlisted candidates will be invited to have an interview with us on December 19.
+We aim to make a decision that week.
 We hope that the selected candidate will start on 8 January 2018 or as soon as possible after that date.